Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 - [whatsapp](https://wa.me/447389133468),
 - or just via [email](mailto:is500@cam.ac.uk).

-The links above will direct you to the messaging platform and if you need a hunt just ask!
+The links above will direct you to the messaging platform and **if you need a hint just ask!**

 If you could send me an inital message with your team name before you start that would be great!